 Good eyesight is obviously important for Air Force pilots and other personnel.
 But even if you need prescription eyeglasses to see, you can still be accepted into the Air Force, as long as you meet a few basic requirements.

 However, don't plan to wear contact lenses.
 The Air Force doesn't allow them during basic training and discourages their use in the field.

 Here's what to know about eyeglasses and the Air Force.

-The eye examination at Air Force basic training is to determine whether a new recruit needs glasses, and—if they do, to order government-issue glasses and eyeglass inserts for a gas mask.
+The eye examination at Air Force basic training is to determine whether you need glasses, and—if you do—to order government-issue glasses and eyeglass inserts for a gas mask.

 You cannot wear contact lenses during basic training.
 You also cannot wear your civilian glasses, once you have received your official government-issue glasses.

 In the past, government-issue glasses had thick, hard plastic frames and lenses which were difficult to break.
 However, the Air Force realized that a majority of recruits were throwing these glasses away after basic training because they were uncomfortable and unappealing-looking.
 The Air Force now offers a variety of eyeglass frame choices.